michelle-morin/solar-age/README.md

 ## Description

 _This application takes a person’s age in Earth years and creates a class that returns their age in Mercury years, Venus years, Mars years, and Jupiter years.
-This application also determines how many years a user has left to live on each planet, and if a user has already surpassed the average life expectancy, returns the number of years they have lived past the life expectancy._
+This application also determines how many years a user has left to live on each of these planets, and if a user has already surpassed the average life expectancy, returns the number of years they have lived past the life expectancy.
+The application also returns the number of mayfly lifespans the user has lived compared to the number of mayfly lifespans the Earth's sun has lived._

 ## Specifications: